-11. The Karuk Tribe of California ("Tribe") is a federally-recognized Indian Tribe.
+7. The Karuk Tribe of California ("Tribe") is a federally-recognized Indian Tribe.
 The Tribe's headquarters is located in Happy Camp, California.
 The Tribe has lived in northern California since time immemorial.
-The stated mission of the Karuk Tribal Council is to promote the general welfare of all Karuk people, to establish equality and justice for the Tribe, to restore

-6 (the Klamath River).
+The stated mission of the Karuk Tribal Council is to promote the general welfare of all Karuk people, to establish equality and justice for the Tribe, to restore and preserve Tribal traditions, customs, language and ancestral rights, and to secure for themselves and their descendants the power to exercise the inherent rights of self-governance.
+Among the many goals of the Tribe is the protection and restoration of native fish and wildlife species that the Tribe has depended upon for traditional cultural, religious, and subsistence uses.
+The center of the Karuk world is Katimin, where Masuhsava (the Salmon River) meets Ishkeesh (the Klamath River).

-- The Tribe works to protect the wild salmon, steelhead, and other fish species, and the water quality of the streams and rivers on the Six Rivers and Klamath National Forests.
-The Tribe's Natural Resource Department works to protect, promote, and preserve the cultural/natural resources and ecology upon which the Karuk People depend.
+8. The Tribe works to protect the wild salmon, steelhead, and other fish species, and the water quality of the streams and rivers on the Six Rivers and Klamath National Forests.
+The Tribe's Natural Resource Department works to protect, promote, and preserve the cultural/natural resources and ecological processes upon which the Karuk People depend.
 Natural Resources staff works in conjunction with agency personnel to ensure that the integrity of natural ecosystem processes and traditional values are incorporated into current and future management strategies within the Tribe's area of influence.
-Members, staff, and elected officials of the Tribe have been involved in the Six Rivers and Khmath National Forests' planning process and have submitted comments to, and otherwise corresponded with, the Forest Service regarding suction dredge and other mining operations in these Forests.
-The Tribe is also a member of the Klamath River Intertribal Fish and Water Commission, which works to promote and protect the interests of the various Native American Tribes in northern California and southern Oregon in the management and use of the Klamath River and its tributaries. - 13.
-The Tribe brings this action on its own behalf and on behalf of its members who are adversely affected by the actions of the Forest Service.
+Members, staff, and elected officials of the Tribe have been involved in the Six Rivers and Klamath National Forests' planning process and have regularly submitted comments to, and otherwise corresponded with, the Forest Service regarding suction dredge and other mining operations in these Forests.
+The Tribe is also a member of the Klamath River Intertribal Fish and Water Commission, which works to promote and protect the interests of the various Native American Tribes in northern California and southern Oregon in the management and use of the Klamath River and its tributaries.

+9. The Tribe brings this action on its own behalf and on behalf of its members who are adversely affected by the actions of the Forest Service.
 The suction dredge and other mining operations in and along the Salmon, Klamath, and Scott Rivers and their tributaries cause permanent and/or long-lasting impacts to wildlife, fisheries, water quality, recreation, and visual resources, as well as an adverse impact on the Tribe's and its members' ability to enjoy the spiritual, religious, subsistence, recreational, wildlife, and aesthetic qualities of the areas affected by the mining operations.
 The Forest Service's failure to properly regulate mining operations directly and adversely harms the Tribe and its members by, among other things, threatening and causing injury to and death of fish, degrading the habitat of fish, degrading the water quality of these streams and rivers, as well as degrading lands along these waterways in the Six Rivers and Klamath National Forests.